 Get Folder Size and File Count in PowerShell

-One of my clients had one requirement to get folder size and file count, which I did using PowerShell.
+One of my clients had a requirement to get folder size and file count, which I did using PowerShell.

 Here is a complete PowerShell script that will give the folder size as well as the files count.